-You have the right to complain to the UK's supervisory office for data protection, the
+You have the right to complain to the UK's supervisory office for data protection, the unlawfully.

-Information Commissioner's Office if you believe that your data has been processed requirements change, if technology changes, if the College or the University makes changes to its procedures, or to make the College's operations and procedures more efficient.
+Information Commissioner's Office if you believe that your data has been processed requirements change, if technology changes, if the College or University makes changes to its procedures, or to make College's operations and procedures more efficient.
 If the change is material, we will give you not less than two months' notice of the change so that you can decide whether to exercise your rights, if appropriate, before the change comes into effect.
-We will notify you of the change by by email.